 Infectious Disease Specialist: An Infectious Disease Specialist has additional education in the care of patients with serious infections.

 Nephrologist: A nephrologist is a kidney doctor.
 They are responsible for managing kidney dialysis treatments.

 Neurologist: A neurologist is a physician who specializes in the care of the brain and nervous system.

 Oncologist: An oncologist is a physician who specializes in cancer care.

 Respirologist: A respirologist is lung doctor.
 Asthma or chronic lung disease are examples of common disorders managed by these specialists.

-To become a specialist in internal medicine or surgery, physicians study for an additional 4-5 years.
-All Medical Specialist are on faculty with the Schulich School of Medicine and Dentistry at Western University.
+To become a specialist in internal medicine or surgery, physicians study for an additional 4-5 years after becoming doctors.
+All Medical Specialist are members of the Faculty of Medicine at Schulich School of Medicine and Dentistry at Western University.

 Last Reviewed: October 26, 2018